jaraco/zero-defect-lessons/index.md

 - Computer Science
 - Scheme (functional programming)
-- Zero-Defect Software
+- Cleanroom development
 - Passion for:
  - reliability
  - re-use
  - sophistication

+Note:
+- A bit about me - I began early with computer programming in undergraduate studies in CS and math.
+My first formal programming language was Scheme, a Lisp-based functional programming language that was foundational in framing how programs are modeled.
+I also took a course called Zero-defect software in which we studied cleanroom development.
-Note: My passion is to write code that is reliable, reusable, and sophisticated.
+- My passion is to write code that is reliable, reusable, and sophisticated.
 I hate repeating myself.
 After several decades of hacking and seeking a greater capability for programming, I've encountered lessons and accumulated patterns that work well for me.
 Inspired by a tweet a few years ago, I reflected on the foundations of my technique that have led to an ability to rapidly develop robust software.
 I distilled the inspiration into three key areas.

 ---